These terms and conditions govern your use of the website alphaminr.com and its related

 Segments.

-The Company manages it operations as
+The Company manages its operations as

 one

 segment.
 The Company's chief executive officer is its chief operating decision maker ("CODM").
 The CODM assesses performance of the Company and makes resource allocation decisions based on Net income as reported in the Company's statement of consolidated operations.
-The measure of segment assets is reported on the consolidated balance sheet as Total assets.
+The measure of segment assets is reported on the Company's consolidated balance sheets as Total assets.

 Revenue by Geography.